Andrii-Pershko/SAME_Back_End/readme.md

 # Start project;

 1. In terminal run "npm i"
-2. Create in Postgres you db with name same_database;
+2. Create in Postgres you db with name same_database.
    You must see there
    ![Postman examole](./img/postgress.png)